-Revenues are derived from franchise royalties, franchise license fees, supplier and distributor incentives, advertising funds, area development exclusivity fees and foreign master license fees, supplier convention funds, and sales by Company-owned restaurants.
-The volume of supplier incentive revenues is dependent on the level of chain-wide retail sales, which are impacted by changes in comparable store sales and restaurant count, and the products sold to franchisees through third-party food distributors.
+Revenues are derived from franchise royalties, franchise license fees, supplier and distributor incentives, advertising funds, area development exclusivity fees and foreign master license fees, supplier convention funds, and sales by Companyowned restaurants.
+The volume of supplier incentive revenues is dependent on the level of chain-wide retail sales, which are impacted by changes in comparable store sales and restaurant count, as well as the products sold to franchisees through third-party food distributors.

-Total revenues for the three month period ended September 27, 2020 and for the same period in the prior fiscal year were \$1.9 million and \$2.9 million, respectively.
-The decrease in total revenues was driven by the effects of the COVID-19 pandemic, franchised restaurant closures, and the closures of all remaining Company-owned restaurants during fiscal 2020.
+Total revenues for the three month period ended December 27, 2020 and for the same period in the prior fiscal year were \$2.1 million and \$2.8 million, respectively.
+The decrease in total revenues was driven by a reduction in Pie Five franchise and license revenues and lower sales from Company-owned restaurants.